actsasrob/vagrant_elk_one_master_two_clients/README.md

 # vagrant_elk_one_master_two_clients
-ELK v5.4.0 stack.
+ELK v6.x.x stack.
 Single master (CentOS7) and two clients (CentOS7 and Ubuntu 16.04).

 ## Credit to HowToForge
    Follows the recipe here: https://www.howtoforge.com/tutorial/how-to-install-elastic-stack-on-centos-7/
+   NOTE: The master branch has been updated for ELK v6.2.x
-   But uses ELK v5.4.0 instead of v5.1.1
+         Use branch elk_v540 for ELK v5.4.0

 ## Setup instructions:
 To use this project: